Jo Regis has lost a lot of weight, and now he wants to help others get in shape

 What was it like the first time you attempted to lose weight?

 It was difficult.
 There was a point when I was in constant pain, that I had to drag myself to work and then to the gym after my shift.
 It was easy to enroll myself in a boxing class, but when the physical pain kicked in, there were days when I couldn’t bring myself to train and dreaded facing my coach because of the routine he had set for me.
 I had to constantly challenge myself to show up at the gym and complete the set.
 Discipline was the first lesson I had to learn.
 Endurance and perseverance were next.

 What was the biggest struggle: food, exercise or temptation?

 The temptation to skip a training session and give in to all sorts of excuses not to go was the hardest, especially when I was feeling drained from work and physically sore from the previous day’s workout.

 What is your workout regimen like?

 After a year’s worth of boxing, I resorted to running.
 I ensured that I run for at least 30 minutes a day or five kilometers (whichever I will prioritize).
-I then enrolled to a gym, and considered weight lifting, as I saw that the logic of exerting effort on a daily basis was pretty much the same.
+I then enrolled in a gym and considered weight lifting, as I saw that the logic of exerting effort on a daily basis was pretty much the same.
 I saw to it that I am able to train myself, not more than two hours every day, three to four times every week.
-My training program is divided into two days: Day one is dedicated for my upper body and arms.
+My training program is divided into two days: Day one is dedicated to my upper body and arms.
 Day two is leg day.
 Core training included for both.

 Now that you’ve lost a significant amount of weight, how do you plan to keep it off?
 What are your next goals?